Residence Hall Policies: ResLife Manual

 • Roommates or other hall residents who believe their rights are being violated or that they are being imposed upon should first discuss the matter with the other party.
 If this does not lead to a resolution of the problem, residents should contact their RA or residence hall director.

-To ensure the safety of all residence hall occupants, residents, and staff should adhere to the following guidelines when decorating for holidays.
+Residents and staff should adhere to the following guidelines when decorating for holidays.
+Staff should pay particular attention during the Halloween and Christmas holiday seasons.

 • No open flames (candles, sterno-type products, etc.)